MFMdeRooij/CRISPRscreen/README.md

 - To get information about the quality of the read mapping (e.g. how much reads map to the library, contaminations, primerdimers), use Quality.pl + Quality.R (Perl/R).
 To obtain more information (e.g. mutations in barcodes/guides) use FastqToCountTable.py (Python).

 MAviewer:
 - To interactively view the MA plots, add the output from CRISPRScreenAnalysis.R to the files/DataCRISPR03New folder of MAviewer, and open MAviewer with the sh file (Linux) or bat file (Windows), and discover your screen results (You can add a shortcut to these files for on your desktop.
-As an example I included the published screens of B cell lymphoma cell lines of Phelan et al, Nature 2018 (Python).
+As an example I included the published screens of B cell lymphoma cell lines of Phelan et al, Nature 2018.
 You can also check the gene expression (RNAseq) of your top hits in a small B cell line panel (derived from the public SRA database, in which most is performed by the Broad Institute).
-The RNAseq data are in TPM, which are subseqently normalized by median of ratios (DESeq2) between cell lines.
+The RNAseq data are in TPM, which are subseqently normalized by median of ratios (DESeq2) between cell lines (Python).

 CRISPRScreenPlots:
 - To produce publishing-grade MA plots, split-volcano plots, and guide fold change plots use the MAplot_GeneOfInterest.py, VolcanoSplit_GeneOfInterest.py, and guideFCPlot.py scripts in Spyder (Python).